Add charisma to your space with trendy shades of buttery-smooth velvet. Customise any sofa with your favorite colour!

 With its dark and classy shades, velvet furniture adds an air of regality and mysteriousness to the room.
 These bold pieces of material are mostly made into larger everyday furniture such as sofas or couches, and often become signature pieces to the room and household.

 Velvet sofas and cushions are the most popular velvet furniture and accessories for its versatility in pairing and size.
 A unique quality of velvet is its ability to be a lighter or darker shade when brushed in different directions, and when light is shone, creating its signature shiny sheen.
 This quality creates a new material design on the furniture each time it is touched.
-A popular velvet sofa we offer is the Nathan Velvet Sofa Bed, acting as both a lounge bed, and as a living room sofa.

 Due to its polyester makeup, synthetic velvet ensures liquids do not penetrate far into the pile, making them easier to remove.
 However, as with any other sofa, stains and spots should still be blotted and dealt with immediately, to prevent any potential unforeseen damages.
 Steam is a very useful tool for removing older stains, but make sure that the device you’re using is on a low setting, and don’t forget to protect the fabric using a cloth.
 If the stain is still not coming out, then you may be able to enlist the help of a specialist upholstery cleaning professional.